High-resolution Multi-spectral Image Guided DEM Super-resolution using Sinkhorn Regularized Adversarial Network: Appendix: Smoothness of Sinkhorn loss

-where we assume $\hat{y} = \mathbf{G1}_{\theta}\left(x\right)$ such that $\pi\left(\hat{y},y\right) \geq 0$.
-The formulation in equation \ref{sup:eq1} corresponds to the primal problem of regularized OT and, this allows us to express the dual formulation of regularized OT as the maximization of an expectation problem, as shown in equation \ref{sup:eq2} \cite{510}.
+The formulation in equation \ref{sup:eq1} corresponds to the primal problem of regularized OT and, this allows us to express the dual formulation of regularized OT as the maximization of an expectation problem, as shown in equation \ref{sup:eq2}~\citep{510}.

 where $\Phi = \{\left(\phi,\psi\right) \in \mathcal{C}\left(\mathcal{X}\right) \times \mathcal{C}\left(\mathcal{Y}\right)\}$ is set of real valued continuous functions for domain $\mathcal{X}$ and $\mathcal{Y}$ and they are referred as dual potentials.
-Now, given optimal dual potentials $\phi^{*}\left(\cdot\right)$, and $\psi^{*}\left(\cdot\right)$, the optmal coupling $\pi^{*}\left(\cdot\right)$ as per \cite{510} can be defined as
+Now, given optimal dual potentials $\phi^{*}\left(\cdot\right)$, and $\psi^{*}\left(\cdot\right)$, the optmal coupling $\pi^{*}\left(\cdot\right)$ as per \citep{510} can be defined as